ericsonalfama/PRO_MEDICAL_ENGLISH/README.md

 ## Contact
 This project was developed as part of a job application for a web development position.
 For more information, please contact Ericson Pereira.

----

-This keeps the focus on what is important for the job application while highlighting the project’s main features.